 Following the change in the leadership of the USSR, the INF treaty was later signed in 1987 by President Reagan and Gorbachev.
 The involved missiles deployed by both the US and the USSR, and not limited to the Gryphon, Pershing II and Scaleboard, were soon withdrawn starting in 1988.
 They were later decommissioned and physically destroyed.

 Today, a few relics of this late episodes of the Cold War can be found in the former German Democratic Republic.
-The quick deployment of the Scaleboard meant that an existing Soviet rocket brigade (119th) was relocated in mid-1984 from the the Soviet Republic of Georgia to locations in the GDR, namely Königsbruck and Bischofswerda near Dresden, and Warenshof and Wokuhl in Mecklenburg.
+The quick deployment of the Scaleboard meant that an existing Soviet missile brigade (119th) was relocated in mid-1984 from Gombori, in the Soviet Republic of Georgia, to locations in the GDR, namely Königsbruck and Bischofswerda near Dresden, and Warenshof and Wokuhl in Mecklenburg.
 Thanks to the improved mobility of the Scaleboard system, launched from mobile platforms, not much hardware was necessary for storing and operating the missile.
 Light shelters were quickly built to store the nuclear warheads and the missiles.
 These were connected by a network of short service roads made with prefabricated concrete slabs.